heygarrett/credits-bot/readme.md

-A simple IRC bot that runs on node.js and uses the node-irc package.
+A simple IRC bot that uses node-irc and node-leaderboard.